HackerspaceBielefeld/Nextride2-infobeamer/README.md

 Please use the latest release for a stable and secure version of N2i.

 ## Todos
-* Add method to check that no file is uploaded with an already existing filename
 * Adjust the dashboard to only show users files
 * Add a button to each image which calls a delete function